Qipao: Roles in Chinese nationalism and women's liberation

 It was the May Thirteenth Movement of 1925, where anti-Westernization demonstrations persisted throughout the country, that served as an important push for the qipao's institutionalization.
 The Republicans declared the qipao a formal dress in the Clothing Regulations of 1929.
 The dress was meant to assert the importance of nationalism by rejecting Western forms of dress.
-That being said, there were still strict rules regulating how the dress needed to be worn, including specifications about length, material, accessories, collar, buttons, and sleeves, but curiously enough, none of these were followed.
+That being said, there were still strict rules regulating how the dress needed to be worn, including specifications about length, material, accessories, collar, buttons, and sleeves, but none of these were followed.

 From the start, there was no unifying style for the dress like the Republicans intended; Chinese women had no respect for the Clothing Regulations of 1929, which tried to control individuality.
 There were endless variations in style, with adaptations to length, material, hemlines, collars, fabrics, patterns, colors, and pairing accessories.
 It was worn by everyone from Shanghai socialites to students, housewives, and prostitutes.
 The style of the qipao was often in tune with fashion cycles and was influenced by Western trends seen through women styling it with matching scarves, fur coats, and leather heels.
 Magazines such as LingLong also gave women access to dressmaking knowledge and normalized it for women to make their dresses in their style.
 The base form of the qipao is rather simple to sew, which makes it easily accessible and economical.

 The style of cheongsam also varied due to Western influence.
 It changed from a wide and loose style to a more form-fitting and revealing cut, which put more emphasis on women's body lines.
 The length of the cheongsam was also reduced from the ankle reaching to above the knee.